 The term anesthesia indicates the use of medication to block sensation, typically resulting in unconsciousness.
 Anesthesia is induced using a variety of medications, both injectable and inhaled.
 It is used for procedures that require an unconscious animal, such as surgery, certain imaging studies (e.g., x-rays, MRI, CT scans) or medical procedures (e.g., endoscopy).

-Pets who are to go under anesthesia are typically pre-medicated with an injectable sedative drug.
-This allows the pet to relax so that full anesthesia can be induced more smoothly and safely.
-Following this pre-medication, the patient receives an intravenous injection medication to cause the loss of consciousness.
-Once this is successfully achieved, a tube is placed into the upper airway through which gas anesthesia is administered throughout the procedure to help keep the patient comfortably anesthetized.
+Pets undergoing anesthesia are typically pre-medicated with an injectable drug.
+This pre-medication helps the pet relax so that full anesthesia can be induced more smoothly and safely.
+Next, the pet receives intravenous medication to cause loss of consciousness.
+A tube is then placed into the pet's upper airway, and gas anesthesia keeps the pet comfortably anesthetized during the course of the procedure.

-While under anesthesia, the patient is monitored in much the same way a human undergoing the same anesthesia would be.
-This monitoring includes listening to the heart and lungs, visually assessing the reflexes and the use of technical equipment to monitor the pet’s blood pressure, level of blood oxygen and temperature.
-Oftentimes, an ECG machine is also used to monitor patients under anesthesia.
-Trained technicians assist the veterinarians to ensure that the procedures go smoothly.
+While a patient is under anesthesia, he or she will be monitored in much the same way as a human undergoing anesthesia would be.
+This monitoring includes listening to your pet's heart and lungs, visually assessing your pet's reflexes, and using equipment to monitor your pet's blood pressure, level of blood oxygen, and temperature.
+Your pet will also likely be monitored using an ECG machine.
+Trained technicians act alongside veterinarians to ensure that your pet's procedure goes smoothly.

 There are several forms of gas anesthesia available.
 A newer gas, called Sevoflurane, allows very precise control of a pet's anesthesia level.
 Since it leaves the bloodstream very quickly, pets often experience a very quick recovery.
 Ask your veterinarian if our hospital currently offers sevoflurane gas anesthesia and if it may be right for your pet.